Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 Reform Work Isn’t Done

 Although cannabis has been legal for several years in Maine, the state’s cannabis laws lag behind several others in important areas of cannabis justice and liberty.
 After voters approved legalization in 2016, the legislature rewrote the peoples’ law, removing important non-discrimination protections and on-site consumption.
-Several cannabis policy bills have been introduced in 2024, many of which would restore the will of voters.
-Issues being debated include:
+While Maine lawmakers finally approved a cannabis sealing law in 2024, it is petition-based instead of automatic.

 Historic victory in 2016: The Yes on 1 Campaign